li-zhenyuan/li-zhenyuan.github.io/_pages/about.md

 - The ability of machine learning models to discover and represent features offers new insights and solutions for accurately and efficiently extracting attack patterns, thereby improving the precision of provenance-based detection.
 Moreover, advances in efficient data compression and indexing enable faster analysis and significantly reduce computational overhead.

-- Provenance graphs often contain substantial redundant or irrelevant information.
-By appropriately leveraging machine learning algorithms, it is possible to effectively filter, summarize, and compress critical evidence, thereby substantially enhancing the efficiency of provenance data storage, querying, and processing.

-- Intrusion detection is inherently a systemic challenge.
-While current intelligent provenance-based detection approaches have achieved promising results in individual modules (e.g., data collection, feature extraction, or anomaly scoring), these components often cannot be trivially integrated into a unified pipeline.
-How to optimally orchestrate and combine these modules to achieve globally optimal detection performance remains an open research problem.

 </div>
 </div>